mo7amedaliEbaid/beautify/README.md

 # Beautify
-Beautify is a flutter e-commerce app for displaying makeup products ,managing user's orders and sales
+Beautify is a flutter e-commerce app for displaying makeup products ,managing user's orders and sales.

 ## Architecture
 ✔️ Clean Architecture